Olivia Newton-John Cancer Research Institute (LTU School of Cancer Medicine) Research Scholarships

 The Olivia Newton-John Cancer Research Institute (ONJCRI) is proudly the La Trobe University School of Cancer Medicine, based at the Austin Hospital.
 As a graduate researcher with ONJCRI you will have access to a wide range of resources, services and academic programs.
 You will study with renowned scientists with excellent publication records who are committed to helping you build a successful career in translational cancer research.
 Our translational research approach means that every day you'll be able to work alongside clinicians, collaborating in the laboratory and at the bedside, to develop breakthrough therapies to help people feel better, sooner.

-We have seven research programs and are currently on the search for more brilliant postgraduate scientists to join our research programs.
+We are currently on the search for more brilliant postgraduate scientists to join our research programs.

-Currently the ONJCRI is offering three general scholarships and 4 four specific scholarships (see projects below) for outstanding PhD candidates with completion of Honours or Masters in molecular biology, biochemistry or biomedical sciences.
+Currently the ONJCRI is offering two specific scholarships (see projects below) for outstanding PhD candidates who have completed Honours or Masters by Research in molecular biology, biochemistry or biomedical sciences.
 The research undertaken aims to better understand the biology of Cancer and how we can provide better clinical care and treatments of those with cancer.

 To review our research programs please go to: https://www.onjcri.org.au/our-research/#index

-Targeting cell surface receptor signalling in the tumour microenvironment.
-Assoc/Prof Peter Janes, Receptor Biology Laboratory
+Targeting cell surface receptor signalling in the tumour microenvironment

 Cancer development and spread depends on interactions of tumour cells with surrounding normal cells, which stimulate growth, new blood vessel formation, and evasion of anti-tumour immune responses.
 We study the role of cell surface proteins, including receptor tyrosine kinases and metalloproteases, which mediate intercellular signalling in tumours and the surrounding microenvironment (TME).
 To facilitate this we modulate the expression or function of these proteins, either genetically, or using novel monoclonal antibodies, which we develop as new potential therapeutic agents.
 This project will study genetic and antibody-mediated modulation of Eph cell guidance receptors, which are elevated in tumours and the TME in a range of tumour types.
 The research will employ cell and animal based tumour models, and involve cutting edge microscopy, flow cytometry, proteomic and single-cell sequencing technologies.